 What to See & Do

-How much time do you need: One day is enough to see the best of Florence.
-Plan two days if you want to visit the museums and explore the city at a more relaxed pace or take a tour to the Tuscan countryside.
+How much time do you need: One day is enough to quickly see some of the main landmarks of Florence (see our guide on what to see in Florence in one day).
+Plan two days if you want to visit the main museums and explore the city at a more relaxed pace.
+With three days in the city, you could also take a tour of the Tuscan countryside and visit some of the best towns in Tuscany.

-LEARN MORE: Best Towns in Tuscany
+LEARN MORE: Best Things to Do in Florence

 3. Venice

-No trip to Italy would be complete without visiting Venice (Venezia).
 This ‘floating’ town is not just the most unique among the Italian cities, but it’s also one of the most beautiful cities in the world!

 The city of Venice and its lagoon consists of 118 islands.
 Most of these islands are tiny and are connected by small bridges – you can explore them on foot.
 While some others are a bit further away and require a boat to get to.